RAGINI-AK/Automation-project-testcase/README.md

 ---

-## 🎯 Modules Covered
+##  Modules Covered

 1. User Registration
 2. Login with Valid and Invalid       Credentials
+3. search product and varify
-3. Add to Cart
+4. Add to Cart
-4. Place Order
+5. Place Order
-5. Logout
+6. Logout